jonnymind/SIRPAS/Source/Base_System/Checks/Critical_Results.md

 $(include /tables/critical_success.md)

-A roll of 18 always results in a success, even if the value of the base skill plus the rolled 18 wouldn’t be enough to pass the level (SM less than or equal to zero).
+A roll of 18 always results in a success, even if the value of the base skill plus the rolled 18 wouldn’t be enough to pass the check.

-When SM is 1, a roll of 18 is a critical success.
-When it’s SM is larger than one, a 17 is enough, when it’s 3 or larger, 16 is enough, and when it’s 6 or larger, a 15 is enough.
+When **SM** is 1, a roll of 18 is a critical success.
+When it’s SM is larger than 1, a 17 is enough, when it’s 3 or larger, 16 is enough, and when it’s 6 or larger, a 15 is enough.

 Similarly, the following is the table of the critical failure: